-As this report outlines in section 2.2, the financialisation of the global economy has been a key driver both of inequalities and of climate and environmental breakdown.
+As this report outlines in section 3.2, the financialisation of the global economy has been a key driver both of inequalities and of climate and environmental breakdown.
 Europe's regulatory framework is ill-equipped to change the behaviour of financial institutions.

 The transition to a net-zero economy requires significant investments in sectors with high capital costs.
-The existing capital framework not only hinders these investments, but also incentivises investments in non-renewables at the expense of low-carbon technologies.
-139 As discussed in section 2.2.4 above, this exposes the financial system to systemic risk, as non-renewables face both risk of physical damage and transition risk.
+Europe's existing capital framework for financial institutions not only hinders these investments, but also supports investment in fossil fuels at the expense of renewable energy and technology182 This exposes the financial system to systemic risk, as non-renewables face both physical damage and transition risk.

-The prudential framework introduced after the financial crisis to regulate banks and insurers140 defines climate-related financial risks narrowly, and does not require social, environmental or climate-related risks to be included in the risk-weighting for exposures.
+The prudential framework introduced after the financial crisis to regulate banks and insurers183 defines climate-related financial risks narrowly, and does not require social, environmental or climate-related risks to be included in the risk-weighting for exposures.
 In effect, the way these rules operate means that banks are not required to hold capital as a buffer against some of the most significant investment risks: climate, environmental and social breakdown.
+This is also true of other companies that are not required to account for the costs of climate damaging assets.

-The emergency legislation introduced as part of the EnU must therefore make changes to the rules governing Europe's financial institutions to ensure that they cease funding climate, environmental and social breakdown and rapidly divest themselves of the non-renewable assets they currently hold.
+The emergency legislation introduced as part of the EnU must therefore make changes to the rules governing Europe's companies and financial institutions to ensure that they cease funding climate, environmental and social breakdown and rapidly divest themselves of the non-renewable assets they currently hold.